rstudio/rmarkdown/README.md

 ### Overview

 The **rmarkdown** package is a next generation implementation of R Markdown based on [pandoc](http://johnmacfarlane.net/pandoc/).
+This implementation brings many enhancements to R Markdown, including:

+* A wide variety of output formats including HTML, PDF, MS Word, and Beamer,
+* Highly extensible templates for customizing output.
+* New markdown syntax including expanded support for tables, definition lists, and citations.
+* For advanced customization of PDF output, the ability to include raw LaTeX and LaTeX macros within markdown.

-The package has several purposes:
+The **rmarkdown** package has several goals:

 1. Generate the most common types of output (HTML, MS Word, PDF, and Beamer) using a simple R function call with one argument.